larry1337/shibboleth-sp/README.md

 <br><br>
 7. Log into Ilias with the master-password: "homer"
 <br><br>
 8. You will see the Ilias setup page with the List of Clients.
 Now we need a new client.
-Therefore press the blue button "Create New Client" and follow the setup steps.
+Therefore press the blue button "Create New Client" and follow the setup steps:
 	- **Step 1 - Database selection:** <br>
 	MySQL 5.5x or higher (InnoDB engine)<br>